robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

 -------------

 - Also keyword names should be describing and clear.

 - Should explain what the keyword does, not how it does it.

 - Very different abstraction levels (e.g. `Input Text` or `Administrator logs into system`).

-- There is no clear guideline should a keyword be title cased (e.g. `My Example Keyword`) or should only the first letter is capitalized (e.g. `My example keyword`).
-The former is often used when the keyword name is short, but the latter typically works better with keywords that are like sentences.
+- There is no clear guideline should a keyword be fully title cased or should only the first letter is capitalized.

+  - Title casing often used when the keyword name is short (e.g. `Input Text`).
+  - Capitalizing just the first letter typically works better with keywords that are like sentences (e.g. `Administrator logs into system`).
+These keywords are often also higher level.

 Good: